Get your

 CFP Francs are a minor currency and are harder to come by in the UK than major currencies.

-We’ll also help you convert your leftover French Polynesia currency to GBP when you get back.
+We’ll also help you change your leftover French Polynesia currency to GBP when you get back, at a great rate.

 Should I exchange currency before I travel to French Polynesia?

 Yes.
-Buying CFP Francs in the UK before you leave is a good idea.
+It’s a good idea to buy CFP Francs in the UK before you leave.

 This will help you cover any immediate expenses on arrival and ensure you avoid high airport rates.